haakco/deploying-laravel-app/Stage_1/README.md

 ### Step 4.5: Deploying your application - Final Step

-We are almost done with moving to ansible.
+We are almost done with moving to Ansible.

-We just need to generate our ssh and then git clone our app and run its deployment scripts.
+We need to generate our ssh and then git clone our app and run its deployment scripts.

-This time round we aren't going to generate the ssh key pare on the server as it will make our deployment complicated.
+This time around, we aren't going to generate the ssh key pair on the server to make our deployment complicated.

-Rather we are going to generate a key pair locally and then have ansible copy them to the server.
+Instead, we will generate a key pair locally and then have Ansible copy them to the server.

-This way if you need to deploy a second server everything just keeps on working.
+This way, if you need to deploy a second server, everything keeps on working.

-First let creat the role and the ```main.yml``` file for the deployment.
-I've put it here [./roles/deployment/tasks/main.yml](./roles/deployment/tasks/main.yml).
+First, let create the role and the ```main.yml``` file for the deployment.
+I've put it here.
+[./roles/deployment/tasks/main.yml](./roles/deployment/tasks/main.yml).

-Next we want to create the ```files``` directory for this role to store the keys.
+Next, we want to create the ```files``` directory for this role to store the keys.

-Next we want to generate our keys.
-(These are explicitly not added to git just to make sure no one uses them)
+Next, we want to generate our keys.
+(These are explicitly not added to git to make sure no one uses them)

 ```shell
 ssh-keygen -t ed25519 -a 100 -f ./roles/deployment/files/deploy_id_ed25519 -q -N ""
 ```

-Remember to now copy the public version to the github repository.
+Remember to copy the public version to the Github repository.

-Ok now we copy the files over and add git to the known hosts.
+Ok, now we copy the files over and add git to the known hosts.

 ```yaml
 - name: Copy ssh keys to server